Qkrisi/ktane-module-utils/README.md

 ### Install

-Download the latest ModuleUtils.dll from [here](https://github.com/Qkrisi/ktane-module-utils/releases) and put it into `Assets/Plugins/Managed`
+Download the latest KtaneModule.cs from [here](https://github.com/Qkrisi/ktane-module-utils/releases) and put it into a project folder that isn't ignored when building the module (for ex. `Assets`).

 ### Use